-The following tables summarize as at December 31, 2021 the Company's estimated mineral reserves and mineral resources on its material mineral properties and select non-material mineral properties, all of which are wholly owned.
-Information in the following tables and the notes thereto are updated to December 31, 2021 from the respective technical reports on the material properties referred to under the description of each property below.
+The following tables summarize as at December 31, 2022 the Company's estimated mineral reserves and mineral resources on its material mineral properties and select non-material mineral properties, all of which are wholly owned.
+Information in the following tables and the notes thereto are from the respective technical reports and include updates on operations at Guanaceví and Bolañitos that consider extraction of reserves and resources for the full calendar 2022 year and resources/reserves generated by additional drilling and/or development.